Shao-Group/TERRACE/README.md

 After installing this dependency, you then compile the source code of TERRACE.
-If the dependency is not installed to the default system directories (for example, `/usr/local`, for most linux distributions), its corresponding installing paths should be specified to `configure` of TERRACE.
+If the dependency is not installed to the default system directories (for example, `/usr/local`, for most linux distributions), its corresponding installing path should be specified to `configure` of TERRACE.

 ## Install htslib
 If htslib has not been installed, download htslib